jimniels/blog/_posts/2012-11-30-Safari-6-Tab-Preview.md

+---
+layout: post
-Title: Safari 6 Tab Preview: Show Me More!
-(In Quantity, Not Size)
+title: "Safari 6 Tab Preview: Show Me More!
+(In Quantity, Not Size)"
-Date: 2012-11-30
+date: 2012-11-30
-Excerpt: The new tab preview experience in Safari 6 might be better if it *revealed more* of the tab previews as it grows horizontally rather than increasing the size of the tab previews.
+summary: "The new tab preview experience in Safari 6 might be better if it *revealed more* of the tab previews as it grows horizontally rather than increasing the size of the tab previews."
+---

 Apple's Safari 6 introduced a new tab switching experience.
 By activating the feature, Safari presents you with a bird's-eye view of open tabs.
 100% of the active tab is previewable while only about 15% of it's left and right sibilings are previeweable.